MicrosoftEdge/MSEdgeExplainers/SidePanel/explainer.md

 ## Use Cases

 The side panel API is intended to be used by web applications that want to provide a side-by-side experience.
+By letting web applications detect being rendered and set side panel width, they can provide optimized user experiences in side panel, e.g., side panel might not provide omnibox and back/forward button, so web applications need to provide other way to navigate around.

 The browsers can promote the web application that supports the side panel API as a side-by-side web application.
 The browser can also provide a way for the user to pin the web application to the side panel so that the user can easily access the web application as a side-by-side web